-When employees update their goals, you can easily track their status by understanding the progress bars and statuses of each goal.
+When employees update their goals, you can easily track their status by understanding each goal's progress bars and statuses.

 In Lattice, for all #, $, and % goals, you will always see a status bar with % to completion.